-The long-awaited report tightening the gun laws in MA was released on February 3, 2014!
+The long-awaited bill tightening the gun laws in MA was released on May 27, 2014!

 A key recommendation urges "an extensive live-fire component be added to all training courses."